Rank two weak Fano bundles on del Pezzo threefolds of degree five: Introduction

 \subsection{Organization of this article}

-In Section~\ref{sec-prelim}, we prepare our notation for materials about bounded derived categories of coherent sheaves.
-In Section~\ref{sec-resol-dP5} (resp. \ref{sec-c1odd}), we study weak Fano bundles $\mcE$ on a del Pezzo $3$-fold of degree $5$ with $c_{1}(\mcE)=0$ (resp. $-1$).
-In Section~\ref{sec-conclusions}, we prove Theorems~\ref{mainthm-resol} and \ref{mainthm-Ishikawa} and obtain our classification result for rank $2$ weak Fano bundles on del Pezzo $3$-folds of Picard rank $1$.
-In Section~\ref{sec-moduli}, we apply our result to observe moduli spaces of rank $2$ weak Fano bundles on a del Pezzo $3$-fold of degree $5$ and prove Theorem~\ref{mainthm-moduli}.
-To conclude this article, we will obtain a cohomological characterization of weak Fano bundles in instanton bundles on a del Pezzo $3$-fold of degree $5$ in Section~\ref{sec-chara}.
+In Section~\ref{sec-prelim}, we prepare our notation and background on bounded derived categories of coherent sheaves.
+In Section~\ref{sec-c1odd}, we study weak Fano bundles $\mcE$ on a del Pezzo $3$-fold of degree $5$ with $c_{1}(\mcE)=-1$.
+In Section~\ref{sec-resol-dP5} we study those with $c_{1}(\mcE)=0$, which is the key part of this article.
+In Section~\ref{sec-moduli}, we apply results obtained in Section~\ref{sec-resol-dP5} to study moduli spaces of rank $2$ weak Fano bundles on a del Pezzo $3$-fold of degree $5$, and prove Theorem~\ref{mainthm-moduli}.